GerritForge/gatling-sbt-gerrit-test/README.md

  GIT_HTTP_PASSWORD | Password for Git/HTTP testing | secret
  NUM_USERS | Number of concurrent user sessions | 10
- DURATION | Total duration of the test | 2 minutes
+ DURATION | Total duration of the test | 2 minutes SECONDS_TO_PAUSE | number of seconds to pause between the runs of the scenario | 0 REQUEST_TYPE | the request type ssh or http any other value will trigger both protocols | ssh

 Get the project
 ---------------